shellpad/shellpad.nvim/README.md

 :Shell --no-follow COMMAND
 :Shell --stop
 ```
+* Press Ctrl-C to stop the process in the current buffer.

 ## Example
 ```
 :Shell rg -n pattern .
 :Shell ping -c 3 localhost
 ```

 Hint: In the rg example, you can press gF to jump to the file under the cursor.
 See :help gF.

 ## Installation